iambke/python-error-explainer/README.md

 * The model used for generation is `gemma2-9b-it`, queried via Groq's API.
 * Retrieval is restricted to the context provided in `errors.txt`.
 The LLM is instructed not to hallucinate.

-## License

-This project is shared for educational and demonstration purposes only.